polyaxon/polyaxon/docs/integrations/scm-gitlab.md

 ---
 title: "Repos on GitLab"
-meta_description: "How to use code from GitLab repositories on Polyaxon."
+meta_description: "How to use code from GitLab repositories on Polyaxon.
+You can use code from your GitLab repositories directly in Polyaxon projects without having to check them out on your local machine first."
-custom_excerpt: "You can use code from your GitLab repositories directly in Polyaxon projects without having to check them out on your local machine first."
+custom_excerpt: "GitLab is a single application for the entire software development lifecycle.
+From project planning and source code management to CI/CD, monitoring, and security."
 image: "../../content/images/integrations/gitlab.png"
 author:
   name: "Polyaxon"